slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The beginning is the most important part of the work."
 -- Plato [-427]*

-> *"While we wait for life, life passes."
+> *"While we wait for life, life passes." (...)
+"While we are postponing, life speeds by."
 -- Seneca [-004]*

 > *"You may delay, but time will not."